HordLawk/YottaBot/README.md

 - [ ] giveaway system
 - [ ] ticket system with private threads
 - [ ] role for active members system
+- [ ] command to import xp from other bots